 Vivint offers two types of entryway sensors, the peel-and-stick door/window sensors, and their recessed door sensors.
 It’s rare that a home security company offers to install recessed sensors, so we’re excited to share these with you in just a bit.
 But first, the peel-and-stick variety.

-These are your run-of-the-mill magnetic sensors, nothing fancy.
-It’s what you get with every home security system.
-They get the job done, but they certainly aren’t easy on the eyes.
-Keep in mind that if you choose these Vivint sensors, they’ll be highly visible — especially on your doors.
-We understand this is a turnoff for some people, but honestly, we’re used to it.
+These are your run-of-the-mill magnetic sensors that home security systems have been for literally decades.
+They get the job done, but they’ll be highly visible — especially on your doors.
+Peel-and-stick sensors are easily spotted by knowledgeable burglars.
+They also don’t score home decor points.
+So, we understand if these classic home security sensors are a turnoff for some people, but honestly, we’re used to it.

 How It Works: These sensors use a magnetic contact that, when separated, send a signal to the Vivint Smart Hub, which then transmits a signal to the professional monitoring center.
 If a burglar picks your lock or somehow opens your window, the alarm will sound and your system engages in active emergency mode.